 Do you have information on water hardness settings for dishwashers?

 Some types of dishwashers require you to program them with a hardness setting.
-For Logan’s water supply, please refer to the table below for correct dishwasher settings.
+You should leave your dishwasher on factory settings where possible.
+If in doubt, please contact the manufacturer for more information.

 Does Logan test for Legionella in water?